-The summer season is perfect for road trips, afternoons relaxing on the beach and visits from the grandparents.
-Sure, Portland is known for its hipster appeal, but there’s plenty to do when your more mature family members arrive.
+There’s nothing quite like having the grandparents visit for the holidays.
+While there’s plenty of fun to be had around the holiday table, make sure to get your parents out and about.
+Portland is packed with plenty of fun things to do that make great memories that last.
 From roaming local neighborhoods to hitting the arcade, we’ve got all of the best activities to do when your favorite relatives come to town.
 Read on to find out more.

 photo: Pittock Mansion via flickr

 For great views and a little local education, make your way to the stunning Pittock Mansion.
 Built in 1912 by Portland pioneers Henry and Georgianna Pittock, this stunning building is located on 46 acres of land and sits approximately 1,000 feet above downtown.
 It offers visitors 16,000 square-feet to wander through and exceptional views of the city and Mt.
 Hood.
 For an extra special experience, reserve a behind-the-scenes tour and see areas of the mansion not typically open to the public like the basement passages, Henry Pittocks’s private den and the Otis elevator room.